Statistics on Stream Data

 streaming

-How to calculate statistics on data streams or out-of-core datasets in a parallelizable way.
+How to calculate statistics on stream data

 Published

-# Simple Statistics
+# Statistics on Stream Data

 Simple statistics are common in a number of software and data domains because they are simple to calculate and simple to understand.
 Most common are the arithmetic mean and variance.
 For a given set of values, \(X\), the mean, \(\mu\), is a measure of central tendency and locates a central value of the distribution.
 The variance, \(\sigma^2\), provides a measure of the dispersion of the observed values of \(x\) about the central value \(\mu\) (Schott 2016, 20–25). \[ \begin{alignat*}{2} \text{E}(X) &= \mu &&= \frac{1}{N} \sum^N_{i=1} x_i \tag{mean} \\ \text{Var}(X) &= \sigma^2 &&= \frac{1}{N} \sum^N_{i=1} (x_i - \mu)^2 \tag{population variance} \end{alignat*} \]